fmenozzi/fmenozzi.github.io/_posts/2015-09-21-location-location-location.markdown

 As an aside, it's important to note that data in C is stored in <i>row-major order</i> - that is, consecutive elements in a single <i>row</i> are stored contiguously in memory.

-Now, look closely at how we're accessing the data: since we access the element at `(c, r)`, we're actually accessing the elements in column-major order.
+Now, look closely at how we're accessing the data: since we access the element at `(c,r)`, we're actually accessing the elements in column-major order.
 Because C stores consecutive elements in row-major order, this means that we're not accessing the underlying memory in a contiguous fashion.
 This makes our prefetcher all but worthless and results in cache thrashing.

-With this in mind, let's revisit our previous example:
+With this in mind, let's revisit our example:

 {% highlight c %}
 /*